 "Shoot”, that means an unplanned, unscripted occurrence in terms of professional wrestling, aka “Real”.
 The term “Work” means anything planned to happen, “Fake” Why am I telling you this?
 Because this review is for the new documentary Nail in the Coffin: The Fall and Rise of Vampiro.
 For those who don’t know Vampiro his real name is Ian Hodgkinson.
 He is a professional wrestler who rose to fame in Mexico and to some extent here in the states in WCW during the famed Monday Night Wars.
 He still wrestles on occasion but mainly acts in either a booking (setting up matches aka screenwriter) or commentator.
 This documentary focuses on his wrestling life but primarily on his relationship with his young daughter.
 Think the movie The Wrestler, only parts of it are real.
 Yes, parts.

 This doc starts out great.
 We see Vampiro working in the backstage capacity at the AAA TripleMania 25 event.
 One of the best events in wresting history in my opinion.
 For wrestling fans this is gold, as it is real, and if you are familiar it was an event littered with issues.
+Unfirtunatly the issues are presented in a different light in this film.
 We see Vamp worrying that Johnny Mundo is starting his promo to soon, and little stuff like that.
 But we also see him dealing with bigger issues.
 A drunken wrestler (Jeff Jarrett) flinging tortillas into the crowd, and getting into verbal altercations backstage.
 Another wrestler injuring an opponent on purpose (Sexy Starr, a favorite of mine) and more.
-It’s a very great look behind the curtain of the world of wrestling.
+It’s a very great look behind the curtain of the world of wrestling but done to paint our lead as rhe hero.

 We learn about Vampiro’s background (Which has been debated for years) growing up in Canada and traveling to Mexico where he incorporated the log hair, tattooed, punk look and became a Lucha Libre icon.
 For many years he was one of the largest stars in Mexican wrestling, right behind Konnan.
 He became very popular with the ladies as well, offering a new look they had not seen before.
 He traveled back to the states in the late 90’s and worked for Ted Turner’s WCW company during the height of wrestling popularity.
 Bringing his unique look and style as well as incorporating the punk band The Misfits, and later the rap group ICP into his gimmick.
 He was a top tier guy, but never made it to full main event status there.
 When they folded he travel back to Mexico and found a home as a commentator for what was, in my opinion, the greatest wrestling promotion ever Lucha Underground.